 “Gronk never killed two people.”

 We stood and sang the national anthem, me joining in with the hearty “O’s!!”
 Things went rapidly downhill from there.
-The Orioles gave up three runs in the first inning and never got their footing.
+Baltimore gave up three runs in the first inning and never got their footing.

 Mid-way through the game, Yankees third baseman Todd Frazier hit a foul ball into our section.
 Yankee Slayer fumbled but then picked it up and gave it to his little girl.